Install OpenRAG in a Python project with uv

 Create a new

 --pythonflag ensures that your project uses the minimum required Python version for OpenRAG.
-You can use a later Python version, if you prefer.
-Or, you can omit this flag if your system's default Python version is 3.12 or later. -
+You can omit this flag if your system's default Python version is 3.13. -

 Change into your new project directory: